WeZZard/Gatsblog/content/_posts/2022-03-06-unexplained-swiftui-the-programming-language-nature-of-swiftui/index.md

 ## A Formal Perspective

-Actually, the Fibonacci example show that SwiftUI is Turing complete language: if a procedure can re-enter itself, and the procedure itself can change its behavior infinitely, then the language behind the procedure is Turing complete.
+Actually, the Fibonacci example shows that SwiftUI is Turing complete: if a procedure can re-enter itself, and the procedure itself can change its behavior infinitely, then the language behind the procedure is Turing complete.